alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Modules environment management
 ------------------------------

-The *Modules* environment management system allows simple configuration of a users' Linux environment across a HPC compute cluster.
+The `Modules environment management <http://modules.sourceforge.net/>`_ system allows simple configuration of a users' Linux environment across a HPC compute cluster.
 It allows multiple software applications to be installed together across a group of systems, even if the different applications are incompatible with each other.
-Modules can also allow basic dependency analysis and resolution for software, helping users to make sure that their applications run correctly.
+Modules can also provide basic dependency analysis and resolution for software, helping users to make sure that their applications run correctly.
 An Alces Flight Compute cluster user can use modules to access the application software they need for running their jobs.

 .. note:: Environment modules are included with your Alces Flight Compute cluster for convenience - users are free to use standard Linux configuration methods to setup their environment variables if they prefer.